What Is an ATS Resume? - The Complete Guide for Your Resumes

 The Notepad Parse Test

-• Step 1: Open your resume in Word or PDF reader.
+• Step 1: Open your resume in Word or a PDF reader.

 • Step 2: Select all text (Ctrl+A) and copy it.